stacksjs/launchpad/docs/features/bun-installation.md

 # Bun Installation

 Launchpad provides a dedicated command to install Bun directly from the official GitHub releases.
-This feature allows you to easily set up Bun in your environment without requiring pkgx or other package managers.
+This feature allows you to easily set up Bun in your environment independently of other package managers.

 ## Basic Usage